 When it comes to orchid care, is it a good idea to cut off wrinkled, limp orchid leaves?
-The thing is, once you notice this happening, it is often too late to reverse the effects.
+The thing is, once you notice that your orchid’s leaves are wrinkled, wilted or limp, it will often be too late to reverse these effects.
 Very rarely do limp, wrinkled, soft orchid leaves rehydrate to become what they used to be.

 In many cases, even if you caught the leaf damage early and addressed it, the orchid leaf will still have some residual drooping and wrinkling.

 In this case, should you cut off the damaged orchid leaf?
-Or leave it on the plant?
+Should you leave it on the plant?
 What do you do with these limp, droopy orchid leaves?
 I’ll answer those questions below.

 Please note that these links are affiliate links and as an Amazon Associate, I earn from qualifying purchases.
 Purchases made through affiliate links in this post may generate commissions at no additional cost to you.
 Use this link for a discounted Amazon Prime trial.
 Thank you for your support!